odubno/gauss-naive-bayes/README.md

 ## Bayes Theorem:

 Naive Bayes, more technically referred to as the Posterior Probability, updates the prior belief of an event given new information.
+The result is the probability of the class occuring given the new data.

 The classification model could handle binary and multiple classifications.

-To predict a class we only care about the Maximum A Posterior probability.
-The model calculates the the posterior probability for all classes and MAP is the selection of the highest posterior probability.
+When predicting a class, the model calculates the posterior probability for all classes and selects the largest posterior probability as the predicted class.
+This value is referred to as the Maximum A Posterior (MAP).

 ![Bayes](img/bayes_1.JPG "Bayes" )
 *drawn by Oleh Dubno*